kernkonzept/nvme-driver/doc/usage.md

 * `"ds-max=<max>"`

   Specifies the upper limit of the number of dataspaces the client is allowed to register with the NVMe server for virtio DMA.

   Numerical value.
+    * In the range of 1 to 256 inclusive

   Default: `2`